USEPA/pyaqsapi/docs/manual/pyaqsapiFunctions-Long.rst

 * pyaqsapi.byma
 * pyaqsapi.ma

-With these submodules loaded the entire list of functions exported by the pyaqsapi package includes:
+With these submodules loaded, the entire list of functions exported by the pyaqsapi package includes:

 ::